Tibap/get-new-domains/README.md

-# Get newly registered domains
+# Get newly registered domains to catch phishing attacks

 Automatic script to get new registered domains from whoisds.com public database.
+This script has been developped to try to be proactive regarding phishing attacks that target a specific organization.

 ## Requirements

-* You need to create an account on: http://whois.domaintools.com/
+* You first need to create an account on: http://whois.domaintools.com/
-* Install python requirements:
+* Install python requirements if you want to send an email automatically when domains match your keywords:

 ```sh
 pip install -r requirements.txt